sismics/music/README.md

 How to build Music from the sources
 ------------------------------------

-Prerequisites: JDK 7, Maven 3
+Prerequisites: JDK 7, Maven 3, NPM

 Music is organized in several Maven modules: